-The idea for this Easy DIY Farmhouse Coffee Cup Stand with Vintage Hooks was born in December, when I was prowling around on Amazon, looking for a mug stand to hold all the Christmas mugs that come out just for the holidays.
+The idea for this Easy DIY Farmhouse Coffee Cup Stand with Vintage Hooks was born in December, when I was prowling around on Amazon, looking for a mug holder for all the Christmas mugs that come out just for the holidays.

-During my search, I came across one that I liked, and decided to hold off on ordering the Amazon stand, because I knew I could make it myself.
-Even better, I had some vintage closet hooks that used to be my mom’s, and right away, I knew this would be the perfect way to use them!
+During my search, I came across one that I liked, but decided to hold off on ordering the Amazon coffee mug holder, because I knew I could make it myself.
+Even better, I had some vintage closet hooks that used to be my mom’s, and right away, I knew cup hooks would be the perfect way to use them!

-On the left is the one for sale on Amazon, and on the right is the one I made!
+On the left is the coffee cup rack for sale on Amazon, and on the right is the one I made!

 How to Make Your Own DIY Farmhouse Coffee Cup Stand

 We used wood scraps left over from other projects.
-Like the one from Amazon, we needed four, square pieces of wood in graduated sizes to make the base on our DIY coffee cup stand.
+Like the mug holder from Amazon, we needed four, square pieces of wood in graduated sizes to make the base on our DIY coffee mug rack.

 For the base, we used various scrap pieces that were all one inch thick, and cut them into the following sizes:

 Plus, we also cut one 2″x 2″ piece of wood to 11 inches in length for the center post.

 I wanted the edges to be more rounded, so I sanded them using an orbital sander.